Flogistix/airmethane.external-api-client/README.md

 <base_url>/<parameter1>/<parameter1_value>/<parameter2>/<parameter2_value>/...
 ```

+Valid Parameters:
+ - **orgs** integer derived from an inspection's "customerId" value, represents internal identifier of a customer's organization
+ - **sites** integer derived from an inspection's "customerLocationId" value, represents internal identifier of a customer's location to be inspected
+ - **id** integer, unique identifier of an inspection
+ - **inspectonDate** ISO format YYYY-DD-MM, date an inspection took place
+ - **inspectionDateAfter** ISO format YYYY-DD-MM, filters results for inspections that occured on or after this date
+ - **inspectionDateBefore** ISO format YYYY-DD-MM, filters results for inspections that occured on or before this date

 Details for how to use the parameters, what they represent, and how to interpret the responses are below.

 ## GET external/inspections